mratanusarkar/tickersnap/docs/lists/api.md

 === "Fetch all Assets"

     ```python
-    from tickersnap.lists import AssetsList
+    from tickersnap.lists import AssetsListAPI

-    with AssetsList() as client:
+    with AssetsListAPI() as client:
         all_assets = client.get_data()

         # Categorize by type